 - Warranty: Lifetime frame warranty; residential and commercial use is 1-year hardware, pop pins, pulleys

-The FT-3000 Compact Functional Trainer is a commercial-grade, all-in-one home functional trainer designed to fit in smaller spaces.
+The FT-3000 Compact Functional Trainer from REP Fitness is a commercial-grade, all-in-one home functional trainer designed to fit in smaller spaces.
 The compact size of this machine is perhaps the most attractive aspect to home gym owners.
 When fully assembled, this trainer takes up 78 by 53 by 34 inches, which is really compact for a functional trainer.
 The smaller footprint of FT-3000 certainly does not mean they cut corners where it matters most, though.

 The FT-3000 provides impressive features sure to provide you with the resistance and strength you need to maximize your training.
 It comes with two 180-pound weight stacks, each of which is connected to an adjustable pulley.
 As is the case with most functional trainers, this pulley system moves with a 2:1 ratio, meaning it takes 50 pounds of effort to move 100 pounds.
 This translates to 90 pounds of resistance per weight stack on the FT-3000 which is more than enough for most people.

 A smooth cable system with fiberglass reinforces the adjustable pulley to prevent any annoying jerky movements sometimes associated with these trainers.
 Each pulley has 15 height options that adjust on wheels for a simple, one-handed adjustment.
 This enables quick transitions between movements, encouraging versatility in your training.

 While REP does not provide specs on the gauge steel used, reviewers say this frame is built like a tank and will feel secure when working out.
 The weight selector pins are magnetized and laser-etched cable column markings make it easy to line up handles from side to side.